12 Pet-Friendly Hotels in Palm Springs, CA

 This newly renovated, mid-century modern resort is surrounded by palm trees, with great mountain views.
 It's a large property, with lots of outdoor green space and shaded pathways, making even summer midday dog walks comfortable.
 There's an enormous swimming pool, but the pool and the resort can be crowded (and a bit rowdy) on holidays and busy weekends.

-The Riviera is at the north end of the downtown area, near what's called the Uptown Design District.
+The Margaritaville is at the north end of the downtown area, near what's called the Uptown Design District.
 Steps away are cool restaurants and a lot of design shops and locally owned furniture/home stores.
 The main downtown area is about a half-mile away.

 Address: 1600 North Indian Canyon Drive, Palm Springs, California